 Ultimately, whether an officer gives a warning or a traffic ticket depends on the circumstances and their discretion, but in most cases, warnings are a reminder to fix minor traffic infractions before they become bad driving habits.

-Does a Warning Go on Your Record?
+Does a Warning Go on Your Driving Record?

 Suppose you keep getting tickets and get stopped by the same officer or agency.
 In that case, the likelihood of getting a citation goes up.
 While a warning is a slap on the wrist, take it seriously as an opportunity to fix your driving and avoid future penalties.